 Being able to collaborate effectively with your team is one of the main reasons companies make the move to online project management tools.

 One key collaboration feature is the ability to share projects and assign tasks to other team members.
 This helps each person keep track of their to-do lists, as well as makes it easy to track how well each member is coping with their responsibilities.

 A notification feature will ensure each team member is aware of important changes to projects they’re working on.

 Other helpful collaboration features include the ability to comment on tasks or even @mention team members to ping them with important messages.
 Built-in communication tools will coordinate workflows and allow your employees to keep up-to-date with each other.

-If a visual way to track project progress is important to you, look for a tool that supports Kanban, mind mapping, labeling, or other visual aides.
+If a visual way to track project progress is important to you, look for a tool that supports Kanban, mind mapping, labelling, or other visual aids.

 Labels can help you categorize tasks according to priority, department, feature or any other category you need to track.

 Gantt charts are similarly important for tracking key deadlines and task dependencies.
 Although Gantt charts may seem like a more ‘advanced’ feature, they can be successfully used by small and large teams alike.

 Document storage and sharing options are other vital features, as most projects require collateral, such as documents, images, videos and the like, to be stored and shared amongst the team.

 The ability to analyze your data and being able to preempt results is a great feature for any task management system to have.
 The option to do some number crunching on the same platform as your task tracking tool can be a huge benefit.